Gaphodil/studio-verve-tidbits/README.md

 ### Experiment: Input Recording and Playback Module

 Built from the input handling module.
 This adds a method of recording inputs, to be stored and played back with a custom input handler, as well as a child class of `objPlayer` that makes use of it.
-Note that the present implementation does not account for multiple player objects and may act upon all of them, with a notable example being `player_kill`.
+Note that the present implementation does not account for multiple player objects and may act upon all of them, with some notable examples being `player_kill` and `objBullet`.

 <details>
 <summary>Changes</summary>